Nekroze/borderworlds-library/CONTRIBUTING.md

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

+The following guide assumes you have some form of a posix environment installed.
+If you do not perhaps you should look into install a linux os like [Ubuntu][4] or if you must keep windows attempt to use [Cygwin][5] or even [MSYS][6].
+Besides having a posix based environment to work in we also make the assumption you have both [Python][3] and [Pip][7] installed.
+So if you are missing any of these please install them now or contact [Nekroze][100]

 You can contribute in many ways:

 ## Types of Contributions